mnielsen/cognitivemedium/_posts/2018-12-12-qc-a-science.md

 more important in classical computing.
 And so, perhaps, it may ultimately be for quantum computing.

+## Critical Addendum

-*Critical Addendum:* _This is a draft written as part of writing a much longer essay covering a wider array of quantum topics.
+This is a draft written as part of writing a much longer essay covering a wider array of quantum topics.
 In that sense it's been written as a sort of version 0, with a (hopefully improved) version 1 to be included in the longer essay.
 My main critique of the current draft is that it struggles to adequately convey what it would mean for quantum computing to be a design science.
 The notion of designing radically new classes of object and behaviour hasn't made it into popular culture in any really deep way, and it certainly isn't part of the culture of physics.
-Perhaps what's need to make the essay work is a longer discussion &ndash; or, at least, a better discussion!  &ndash; of what it would mean for quantum computing to be a design science._
+Perhaps what's need to make the essay work is a longer discussion &ndash; or, at least, a better discussion!
+&ndash; of what it would mean for quantum computing to be a design science._

+## Notes

 <a name="Anderson"></a> (1) I presume this broad point of view wasn't
 novel when Anderson wrote his article.
 Still, Anderson crystallized the point of view, and provided some beautiful examples and useful